SixArm/unix-shell-script-kit/README.md

 ### lower_format

-lower_format: convert text from any uppercase letters to lowercase letters.
+Convert text from any uppercase letters to lowercase letters.

 ```sh
 lower_format AbCdEf